 By Alliant Credit Union

 Have you recently changed jobs?
 Or have you changed jobs a few times over the years?
 Then you may be juggling multiple retirement plan accounts.
-Sure, it’s acceptable to leave your money in your former employer’s plan, as long as your balance is over $5,000 and your old employer can’t cash you out.
-But, in many instances it may benefit you more to consolidate your assets.
+Sure, it’s acceptable to leave your money in your former employer’s plan, as long as they allow you to do so without charging exhorbitant fees, but in many instances. it may benefit you more to consolidate your assets.

 Initiating a rollover isn’t rocket science.
 First, check your current plan rules to confirm that rollovers are permissible – most plans accommodate this feature.
 Then, contact the administrator of your old plan (this information is on your quarterly statement).
 Some plan providers have a simple online request process, while others require you to complete a paper-based rollover form.
 Your current plan or IRA provider may even furnish a rollover service for you.